Trustees of Cambridge Cancer Help Centre

 Ted Sage, Chair

 After training as an engineer in Cambridge, Ted worked for several large companies in senior operations roles in the UK and the Far East.
-He became a trustee of CCHC in 2008, initially as Secretary, and has been Chair since 2010.
+He became a Trustee in 2008, initially as Secretary, and has been Chair of Trustees since 2010.

 Bob Jackson, Treasurer